matomo-org/plugin-LoginLdap/README.md

 6. You can now login with LDAP cedentials.

-_**Note:** LDAP users are not synchronized with Piwik until they are first logged in.
+_**Note:** LDAP users are not synchronized with Matomo until they are first logged in.
 This means you cannot access a token auth for an LDAP user until the user is synchronized.
 If you use the default LoginLdap configuration, you can synchronize all of your LDAP users at once using the `./console loginldap:synchronize-users` command._

 ### Troubleshooting

-To troubleshoot any connectivity issues, read our [troubleshooting guide](https://github.com/piwik/plugin-LoginLdap/wiki/Troubleshooting).
+To troubleshoot any connectivity issues, read our [troubleshooting guide](https://github.com/matomo-org/plugin-LoginLdap/wiki/Troubleshooting).

 ### Upgrading from 2.2.7